VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 Note: Ideally you should reuse command buffers, but generally you can re-record them every frame without a large performance hit, and it makes some things easier (e.g. sending uniform buffers to shaders).

 Also, you can submit multiple command buffers to a single queue.
-One reason why this is useful is because it _can_ allow you to ensure that one set of commands from a command buffer completes execution before another command buffer in the queue starts (more on this later).
+One reason why this is useful is that it _can_ allow you to ensure that one set of commands from a command buffer completes execution before another command buffer in the queue starts (more on this later).

 Finally, commands recorded in command buffers can perform: